 In the quadrant ( QN, QS, QE, QW) sites may be drawn on the maps as 6x3, but if there is a tree or other obstruction on the site, it may be classified as 3x3.

-In addition, some sites in the square might not be suitable for siting Gazebos - if you need to use a tent, please let us know so we can try to ensure it will fit.
-If you get there on the day and we find a tree branch is hanging in the way, we will try to reposition you.
+In addition, some sites in the square might not be suitable for erecting Gazebos - if you need to use a tent, please let us know so we can try to ensure it will fit.
+If you get there on the day and we find a tree branch is hanging in the way, don't panic - find a marshal and explain the problem; we will try to reposition you.

 To view a detailed stall layout map of a sector, tap or click on the blue links on this map.
 (Small mobile phones may need to view this map in landscape mode to access the tap-links)